How to Stock a Home Bar on a Budget

 Stock Your Home Bar in 5 Easy Steps

-Need a blueprint for starting the perfect home bar or filling your bar cart ahead of the next party?
+Need a blueprint for starting the perfect home bar or filling your bar cart ahead of your next party?
 Follow these steps recommended by professional bartenders.

 Step 1: Start With the Right Tools for the Job